hannonhill/Calendar-Site/README.md

 - Full Calendar is now fully responsive.
 - Modified several formats to reflect new framework CSS version.
 - Fixed bug where single all-day events do not show up if there's an end date specified.
+- Modified the display of timestamp on all day events.
+- Fixed broken smart fields for event page's data definition.
 - Fixed bug where dates were not showing in event popup.
 - Added protect tags around document type for templates that may be affected by sorting XSLT format.
 - Added list views for week and day view.